45 Strategies that Support Young Dual Language Learners

 María Adelaida Restrepo, associate professor in the Department of Speech and Hearing Science at Arizona State University, is a bilingual speech-language pathologist.
 In this instructional film, she outlines intervention principles and other factors to consider when planning intervention programs for English language learners (ELLs).
 Specific areas of language intervention for ELL children with language disorders are discussed.
 Preventive techniques for their general language needs in the classroom and at home also are addressed.

-- One Child, Two Languages in Action: Educating & Assessing Young Second-Language Learners
+One Child, Two Languages in Action: Educating and Assessing Young Second-Language Learners

 This video discusses techniques for educating young children who are dual-language learners as well as demonstrating recommended methods of assessment.
 This DVD was created as a companion to the book One Child, Two Languages by Patton O. Tabors.
 It includes educating and assessing young second-language learners.